thomvaill/tads-boilerplate/README.md

 If you recognize yourself into some of these statements, this project is definitely for you:

-- I am the only one who understands how the production environment is designed
+- I am the only one who understands how the production environment works
-- I am the only one who is able to make changes to the production environment
 - I still have to execute SSH commands in production and I am upset of this because I cannot rollback or be reviewed
 - Setting up a new development environment for a new team member takes an entire day, and a lot of resources
-- My team suffers from "Microservices Hell": I have to install many services before being able to dev
+- My team suffers from "Microservices Hell": we have to install many services before being able to dev
 - Developers use docker-compose on their machine, while we use something else in production
 - I want to do Infrastructure as Code (IaC)
 - I want to promote the DevOps mindset in my team
 - I don't need/want Kubernetes features and complexity
 - I don't want to be vendor locked by a service like AWS ECS
-- I start a new project and I want to bootstrap it quickly
+- I start a new project and I want to bootstrap it quickly with good practices presets

 On the contrary, this project might not be for you if: